 Utrecht-BCI lab: developing neurotechnology for people with motor impairments

-Brain Computer Interface, BCI, brain implant
+BCI, Brain Computer Interface, Brain implant

 Research aim